sumitsuman/sumitsuman.github.io/_posts/2013-02-15-lean-sales-crm.md

 *   We can easily add team members.
 Both Google spreadsheet and Streak allow collaboration.
 *   It's no more work to maintain than most other CRM tools.
 *   The spreadsheet is quite flexible in giving us any data view or analysis that we might want.
-*   <span>It costs $0.</span>
+*   **It costs $0.**

-The biggest limitation is that Streak is not available on the mobile, and we have to remember to update the pipeline status when we get back to the laptop.&nbsp;
+The biggest limitation is that Streak is not available on the mobile, and we have to remember to update the pipeline status when we get back to the laptop.

 I'd love to hear about how this compares to your CRM workflow.
-Drop me a line at [sumit@mentii.com](mailto:sumit@mentii.com)&nbsp;.

-{% include twitter_plug.html %}